Prof Roelien Goede

-My reflection on my term as president started taking shape in my mind prior to the conference.
+My reflection on my term as president started taking shape in my mind before the conference.
 The systemic planning was implemented by a very systematic process to ensure all the details were taken care of.
 NWU finances, Cvent finances, ISSS board matters, children’s absence from school examinations, housesitting, conference venue matters, entertainment, conference meals, airport transfers, accommodation requirements, conference bags, gifts, speakers, programme requests, name tags, STiP stationery, game drives, drink vouchers, abstracts, keynote speakers, photographers, room logistics ….
 The list goes on and on.
 My husband, Hennie, stepped in to help with all the arrangements.
 BUT it was all abstract!
 Sometimes when it felt overwhelming, I would find myself smiling in anticipation of meeting all the people (represented by lines on a giant spreadsheet) in Skukuza.
 In the days leading up to the conference, I became aware that my own emotions might be too overwhelming for me to enjoy the experience.

 And then, on 17th June seeing the Skukuza Airport for the first time, I knew this week would be a unique experience for all involved.

-Not lines on a spreadsheet but real people started to arrive, and our arrangements were all in place.
-Part of my joy was to meet everyone who arrived at the Skukuza Airport and at the Conference Lodge in person.
+Not lines on a spreadsheet, but real people started to arrive, and our arrangements were all in place.
+Part of my joy was to meet everyone who arrived at the Skukuza Airport and the Conference Lodge in person.
 Seeing the joy in the faces made all the hours of preparation worthwhile.
 Everyone arriving was a celebration of the success of lots of planning and communication.
 But now it was real!
 The joy was sincere, and the air filled with anticipation.

 And the Park played its part.
 We had some of our best game sightings on the trips from the airport to the Lodge.

 Almost fifty people took part in the STiP workshop facilitated by Prof Ray Ison and Dr Martin Reynolds.
-After an ice breaker on day one, the Stippers were divided into groups of 6 and emergence triumphed.
+After an icebreaker on day one, the Stippers were divided into groups of 6 and Emergence triumphed.
 Friendships were formed and plans came together.

 This video captures the story of the STiP Workshop, including the game drive.